hotwax/oms-documentation/user-manuals/business-process-models/exchangeslifecycle.md

 When customers complete their exchange process, a Return Merchandise Authorization (RMA) is created in Loop in the <mark style="color:orange;">**“Open”**</mark> status against the return item.

-## 2. Creates Return on Order in Shopify
+## 2. Creates Return Under Order in Shopify

-Loop updates the order details in Shopify reflecting that a return has been requested by the customer.
+Loop updates the order details in Shopify by creating a return under order, reflecting that a return has been requested by the customer.

 ## 3. Creates RMA in NetSuite